Codaisseur/alea/README.md

   - √ ~~MongoDB~~
   - Memcached

+We will create a Helm chart for Stolon.

 Feel free to help us out or leave any feedback in the issues :)

 ## Thanks to